 To account for within-lake heterogeneity in algal abundance, we calculated a second response variable “location-controlled algal abundance” using a log ratio of the algal abundance in enclosures relative to the algal abundance on control tiles: log(AFDMexperimental /AFDMcontrol).
 This metric is less than one when algae was less abundant in the enclosures; the log transform helped models meet the assumption of normality of residuals.
 Using this alternate response variable, we repeated the analyses as described above.
 This metric is also essentially an effect size metric (Osenberg et al. 1997) applied to each enclosure.

 To examine potential effects of intraspecific or interspecific competition on tadpole body size, we compared tadpole weights at the end of the first block relative to the density of tadpoles.
 We included only tadpoles from the first block because many individuals were reused in later blocks.
 Preliminary analysis (visual, and with general additive mixed effects models) indicated that neither tadpole density, mayfly density, nor algal biomass in each enclosure had an effect on tadpole weights, so we did not pursue further analysis.
-Experimental tadpole weights were lighter relative to a sample of similarly staged wild tadpoles (experimental tadpoles were approximately 2 g, or 33%, lighter; ANOVA, F1,70=41, p<0.001), but that difference did not affect our between-treatment comparisons and we ignored it.
+Experimental tadpole weights were lighter relative to a sample of similarly staged wild tadpoles (experimental tadpoles were approximately 2 g, or 33%, lighter; ANOVA, F1,70=41, p<0.001), but that difference did not affect our between-treatment comparisons.

 We calculated effect sizes for the results of the field enclosure experiments, using the log-response ratio, defined as: LRR= lnxexperimentalxcontrol with 95% confidence intervals for the LRR = LRR ±0.975 × σtreatmentNTreatment×xtreatment2+σcontrolNcontrol×xcontrol2; for interpretation and comparison, we back-transformed the LRR as eLRR (Hedges et al. 1999).